 In the assert statements above, we always compared values of in-built types.
-If you wrote assert (my\record == my\record) in the scenario, you may be surprised to get an error message No instance for (Eq MyRecord) arising from a use of '=='.
+If you wrote assert (my_record == my_record) in the script, you may be surprised to get an error message No instance for (Eq MyRecord) arising from a use of '=='.
 Equality in DAML is always value equality and we haven't written a function to check value equality for MyRecord values.
 But don't worry, you don't have to implement this rather obvious function yourself.
 The compiler is smart enough to do it for you, if you use deriving (Eq):

 '''

 data EqRecord = EqRecord with

 my_txt : Text

-my int : Int
+my_int : Int

-my dec : Decimal
+my_dec : Decimal

-my list : [Text]
+my_list : [Text]

+'''

+'''

 deriving (Eq)

 data MyContainer a = MyContainer with

 contents : a

 deriving (Eq)

-eq test = scenario do
+eq_test = script do

 let

 eq record = EqRecord with

 my txt = "Text"

 my int = 2

 my dec = 2.5

 my list = ["One", "Two", "Three"]

 my container = MyContainer with

-contents = eq_record
+contents = eq record

 other container = MyContainer with

 contents = eq record

-assert(my container.contents == eq record)
+assert (my container.contents == eq record)

 assert(my container == other container)

 '''

-Eq is what is called a type-class.
-You can think of a type-class as being like an interface in other languages: it is the mechanism by which you can define a set of functions (for example, == and /= in the case of Eq) to work on multiple types, with a specific implementation for each type they can apply to.
+Eq is what is called a typeclass.
+You can think of a typeclass as being like an interface in other languages: it is the mechanism by which you can define a set of functions (for example, == and /= in the case of Eq) to work on multiple types, with a specific implementation for each type they can apply to.

-There are some other type-classes that the compiler can derive automatically.
+There are some other typeclasses that the compiler can derive automatically.
 Most prominently, Show to get access to the function show (equivalent to toString in many languages) and Ord, which gives access to comparison operators <, >, <=, >=.

 It's a good idea to always derive Eq and Show using deriving (Eq, Show).
-The record types created using template T with do this automatically.
+The record types created using template T with do this automatically, and the native types have appropriate typeclass instances.
+Eg Int derives Eq, Show and Ord, and ContractId a derives Eq and Show.